guyzmuch/personal_dot_and_config_files/README.md

 ### Set up
 On windows, there is an ".exe" file to install the layout.
 For linux, you have to look up (but by default original bépo layout is already present)

-## Custom bash prompt (.bashrc)
-My prefered bash prompt configuration (WIP).
-- Add date and time
-- 2 lines prompt for readability of the command
-- removing host name (use only for local computer)
-- adding git branch name to the prompt

-### Set up
-In case you already have a ".bashrc" file, it is good to back it up
-`cp ~/.bashrc ~/.bashrc.backup`

-Append the custom ".bashrc" file to the existing one (so no lost of previous configuration)
-`cat .bashrc >> ~/.bashrc`

-If there is no ".bashrc" file in your system, then just copy the file to destination
-`cp .bashrc ~/.bashrc`

-Activate the new prompt (or it will be activated on next terminal open) `source ~/.bashrc`